 Feeling stuck in your 9 to 5 office job and looking for something different?

-Maybe it’s time to start applying for remote jobs and consider making the transition to being location independence.
+Maybe it’s time to start applying for remote jobs and make the transition to telecommuting and being fully location independent.

-If you don’t have an online business yet, the best way to get into the location independent lifestyle is by freelancing or remote work.
+If you don’t have an online business yet, the best way to get into the location independent lifestyle is through freelancing or finding a remote job opportunity.

 5. The Muse